hakanayaz/PIRQ_Draft/Module 1/README.md

 # Module 1

-Module one is about classical computers compilation process and use C/C++, Rust, and Python high level programming languages to create tutorials.
+Module 1 is about classical computers compilation process and will use C/C++, Rust, and Python high level programming languages to create intermediate representation (IR).

 ## Intermadiate Representation